abelardopardo/ontask_b/docs/Tutorial/Tasks/database_upload.rst

 .. figure:: /scaptures/dataops_SQL_available.png
    :align: center

 Clickin in the name of the connection will show its configuration parameters.
-Clicking in the |fa-rocket| *Run* button will open a dialog to obtain the additional data (if needed) to open the connection and load the data in OnTask.
+Clicking in the |bi-rocket-takeoff-fill| *Run* button will open a dialog to obtain the additional data (if needed) to open the connection and load the data in OnTask.

 .. figure:: /scaptures/dataops_SQL_run.png
    :align: center